You can click on the Compile option any time you are curious to see what the ‘finished’ product will look like.

 Next week, we’ll dive into the Compilation Options.
 Have a good weekend!

-Meanwhile, if you have any questions about compiling, or using Scrivener at all, register for my Simply Scrivener Special webinars.
-The next one is on Monday 22 August.
+Meanwhile, if you have any questions about compiling, or using Scrivener at all, book a Simply Scrivener Special.

 The ScrivenerVirgin blog is a journey of discovery: